-This is my opinion and a summary of what I have learned and observed.
-If you need legal advice, contact a lawyer (See our National Lawyer State Bar List".) because I am not a lawyer.
+I am a judgment broker, not a lawyer, and this is my opinion and a summary of what I have learned and observed.
+If you need legal advice, contact a lawyer.
+See our National Lawyer State Bar List.

 (See Title 18, it covers judgment enforcement laws.)

 A judgment is a final order of the court, signed by a judge or a commissioner that specifies a cash amount owed.
 The courts have no way to help you enforce your judgment.
 You must do it yourself, or get help to enforce your judgment.